nils-mathieu/sage/README.md

 Because it tries to be as modular as possible, there is no single "sage" crate.
 Instead, you can import and choose from the following packages.

- * `sage-platform-core` is the main platform abstraction.
-It defines common types and traits used by other sage windowing abstractions.
+ * `sage-platform` is the main platform abstraction.
+It provides common event types, ways to represent the state of input devices, as well as ways to create a window for Sage applications.
- * `sage-platform-windows` abstracts the windowing system of the **Windows** operating system.

 ## Contributing